Kyle Abraham

 Choreographic Fellow | February 6 – 16, 2012

-While in residence, Abraham began developing Boyz N The Hood (working title).
-The work draws its inspiration from John Singelton's 1991 film of the same name and W.E.B Dubois classic essay, The Souls of Black Folk, and is set to a sound score that mixes Philippe Jaroussky’s operatic score, Carestini: The Story of a Castrato with the sounds of an urban city.
+While in residence, Abraham began developing Boyz N The Hood: Pavement (working title).
+The work draws its inspiration from John Singelton's 1991 film of the same name and W.E.B Dubois's classic essay, The Souls of Black Folk, and is set to a sound score that mixes Philippe Jaroussky’s operatic score, Carestini: The Story of a Castrato with the sounds of an urban city.
 Reimagined as a dance work, Boyz pays comedic homage to the bold Kris Kross/backward jeans and high top fade era in Hip-Hop while reflecting on the growths and losses of Pittsburgh's historically black neighborhoods, Homewood and the Hill District.

-• Abraham observes <i>Boyz N The Hood</i> rehearsal
+• Abraham observes <i>Boyz N The Hood: Pavement</i> rehearsal

 • Maleek Washington and Chalvar Monteiro rehearse